 In addition we organise a car service to take blind people to a club every Thursday where they have a wonderfully entertaining afternoon.
 We also make specific donations to many other local organisations and individuals who need a little help.

-We donate to the Rotary “end polio now” project which over the last 30 years has seen polio eradicated from everywhere except Pakistan, Afghanistan and Nigeria.
+We donate to the Rotary “End Polio Now” project which over the last 30 years has seen polio eradicated from everywhere except Pakistan and Afghanistan .

 We also give funds when there have been major natural disasters such as hurricanes, flood and earthquakes to support local Rotarians in the countries concerned